yt-project/yt/doc/source/yt4differences.rst

   ``cmo.`` (e.g., ``cmo.balance``).
 Note that this solution works with any yt-supported version of Matplotlib, but is not backward compatible with earlier versions of yt.
+* Position and velocity fields now default to using linear scaling in profiles and phase plots, whereas previously behavior was determined by whether the dataset was particle- or grid-based.
+Efforts have been made to standardize the treatment of other fields in profile and phase plots for particle and grid datasets.

 Important New Aliases
 ^^^^^^^^^^^^^^^^^^^^^